 When you’ve got visitors coming and going the open door is an invitation for your parrot.

 Make sure your parrot is safely away from the door when visitors arrive or leave, and that any open windows are covered with blinds or mesh.

-Don’t forget that your back door also poses a threat, so bear this in mind.
-Whether you’re popping to the bins, tidying the garden, or ventilating the house, your parrot may still head out when your back’s turned.
+Don’t forget that your back door also poses a threat, so whether you’re popping to the bins, tidying the garden, or ventilating the house, remember to check your parrot is safe and secure indoors first.

 You may like to read this Keeping your parrot safe - security and identification.

 We love to leave bits and pieces of delicious food around the house during the seasonal period.
 And as much as we love our nibbles, so will your parrot.